timmygiants/fantasy-football/README.md

 # Fantasy Football Playoffs - One and Done App

-A Streamlit application for managing a "One and Done" fantasy football playoff league where users can only pick each player once throughout the playoffs.
+A Streamlit application for managing a fantasy football playoff league where users can only pick each player once throughout the playoffs.

 ## Features